grafana/grafana/docs/sources/panels/field-configuration-options.md

 To change how all fields display data, you apply a [field option](#field-options).
 Usually you apply changes that you want to most or all of the fields here, than apply field overrides to exceptions.

 1. Navigate to the panel you want to edit, click the panel title, and then click **Edit**.
-2. Click the **Field** tab.
+1. Click the **Field** tab.
-3. Find the
+1. Find the option you want to change.
-4. Enter options by adding values in the fields.
+1. Enter options by adding values in the fields.
 To return options to default values, delete the white text in the fields.
-5. When finished, click **Save** to save all panel edits to the dashboard.
+1. When finished, click **Save** to save all panel edits to the dashboard.

 ## Override a field